Kaurin/lab-teleport/Readme.md

 ## Iterate using Teleport deployment archetypes

 This repo will provide some "archetypal" deployments.
 They can also be used as starting points so you can create your own.
+See playbooks starting with `main_*`.

 Here are some of the archetypes: